Death of Ms Dhu: Deterioration and death

 Dhu complained of pain soon after her arrest.
 When police asked Dhu why she was in pain, she was vague with her answers; Ruffin was sitting nearby when she was questioned.
-Police officers gave her two paracetemol tablets and took her to the Hedland Health Campus at 8 pm that night.
+Police officers gave her two paracetamol tablets and took her to the Hedland Health Campus at 8 pm that night.
 After a brief examination, she was given a triage score of four; the second-lowest level of urgency.
-Dr. Annie Lang, who assessed Dhu, later told the inquest she believed Dhu's pain was genuine but that she was exaggerating her condition.
+Annie Lang, the doctor who assessed Dhu, later told the inquest she believed Dhu's pain was genuine but that she was exaggerating her condition.
 She gave Dhu endone and diazepam, and declared her well enough to return to police custody.
 Dhu was returned to her cell shortly thereafter.

 Over the next 20 hours, witnesses saw Dhu crying, calling for help, vomiting and asking to return to the hospital.
 CCTV footage shows Dhu being asked to rate her pain out of ten and replying "ten".
 When Sergeant Rick Bond went on duty as the senior officer on 3 August, he was told of Dhu's condition and telephoned her father to ask him whether he could pay Dhu's fines so she could be released.
 Dhu's father told Bond he did not have that much money and also told him Dhu was a user of methamphetamine.
 Bond later told the inquest he formed the opinion that Dhu was faking her condition so she would be removed from her cell; he informed other officers of his opinion.
 Late that afternoon, police took Dhu, who was handcuffed, back to the Health Campus.
 Medical staff notes said Dhu was "Crying in pain ... tachycardic, grunting, dehydrated and had a pulse rate of 126 beats a minute".
 They did not take her temperature because they had a shortage of thermometers.
 Triage nurse Alyce Heatherington told police "this could be withdrawal from drugs".
-Dr. Vafa Naderi, who had witnessed Dhu attending the Health Campus the previous night, performed an ultrasound examination on her chest then discharged her with a paracetamol tablet and declared her well enough to return to police custody.
-His notes from that night say "behavioural issues" and "drugs?".
+Vafa Naderi, a doctor who had witnessed Dhu attending the Health Campus the previous night, performed an ultrasound examination on her chest then discharged her with a paracetamol tablet and declared her well enough to return to police custody.
+His notes from that night say "behavioural issues" and "drugs?"
 CCTV footage taken when police returned Dhu to the station showed a police officer saying, "Paracetamol?
-Paracetamol, after all that?".
+Paracetamol, after all that?"
 CCTV footage also showed Bond took another person held in police custody to Dhu's cell, told them to look at Dhu and said "This is what happens, you end up like this woman here.
 It's a good deterrent not to take drugs."